jessicading/mergeomics/README.md

 ```

-### Weighted Key Driver Analysis (wKDA)
+### Weighted Key Driver Analysis
-wKDA selects key regulator genes of the disease related gene sets using gene network topology and edge weight information. wKDA first screens the network for candidate hub genes and then the disease gene-sets are overlaid onto the subnetworks of the candidate hubs to identify key drivers whose neighbors are enriched with disease genes.
+Weighted key driver analysis (wKDA) selects key regulator genes of the disease related gene sets using gene network topology and edge weight information. wKDA first screens the network for candidate hub genes and then the disease gene-sets are overlaid onto the subnetworks of the candidate hubs to identify key drivers whose neighbors are enriched with disease genes.

 #### Inputs
 1. Module file from merge modules or a file containing 'MODULE' and 'NODE' columns.
 See output #1 from Module Merging.